 Freedom Research Institute President, Statewide

 Her commitment to research as a tool for social, personal and political liberation is shaped by her experience navigating childhood trauma and the belief that those most impacted should lead this work.
-Alezandra came to the YWFC as a volunteer in 2016 and later became our first Director of Research.
-Together, an intergenerational team of womxn community scholars are building the Freedom Research Institute as a model for engaging in participatory and decolonizing research, because “without community there is no liberation.” -Lorde
+Alezandra came to the YWFC as a volunteer in 2016 and later became the first Director of Research.
+Together, an intergenerational team of womxn community scholars are building the Freedom Research Institute as a model for engaging in participatory and decolonizing research, because “without community there is no liberation.” – Lorde